Redesigning rewards into clear, motivating Missions

 I reviewed leading reward systems to see what made them intuitive.

-I reviewed leading reward systems to see what made them intuitive.
+I reviewed leading reward systems.
 This led me to propose “PowerUps”, a single, motivating term to unify reward labels.
-My goal was to streamline communication and energize engagement.
+My goal was to simplify communication so users could understand value faster.

 Messaging exploration